Chinese patchwork: Baijiayi

-Baijiayi (Chinese: 百家衣) or baijia pao (Chinese: 百家袍), also known Hundred-Families robe, or One hundred families robe, or One hundred families clothing, is a form of Chinese patchwork jacket, particular for male children.
+Baijiayi (Chinese: 百家衣) or baijia pao (Chinese: 百家袍), also known Hundred-Families robe, or One hundred families robe, or One hundred families clothing, is a form of Chinese patchwork jacket, particularly for male children.
 The baijia yi is used as a protective talisman for a child.
 It is a traditional Han Chinese custom.

 Baijia bei

 Baijia bei (lit. translated as "one hundred families quilt"), also known as the "100 Good Wishes Quilt" or "one hundred families bedcovers", is a Northern Chinese patchwork tradition; it is customary to seek 100 people to donate a square piece of cloth in order to contribute to the quilt.
 These pieces of donated fabric are then sewn into a quilt which embodies the good wishes, luck and energy of the quilt contributors.

-Although the Chinese word "bei" is translated as "quilt" in English, it does not conform to the Western definition of a quilt, i.e. a three-layers bed covering held together with quilting stitch.
+Although the Chinese word "bei" is translated as "quilt" in English, it does not conform to the Western definition of a quilt (a bed covering with three layers held together with quilting stitch).

 Jia sha

-Jia sha (袈裟) is a form of patchwork robes worn by Chinese buddhist priests to demonstrate their commitments to asceticism.
+Jia sha (袈裟) is a form of patchwork robe worn by Chinese Buddhist priests to demonstrate their commitments to asceticism.
 It was made of fabric donated by patrons, often wealthy patrons, who give them silk fabrics out of charity and in order to collect spiritual merits.
 The small pieces of fabric were sewn together before being decorated.
-The jia sha was derived from the kasaya (i.e. Indian Buddhist robe).
+The jia sha was derived from the kasaya (Indian Buddhist robe).